openjournals/blog.joss.theoj.org/_posts/2018-12-12-call-for-editors.md

 ## Changes to the JOSS editorial board

-Over the past ~30 months, our [editorial team](http://joss.theoj.org/about#editorial_board) has handled over 500 submissions to JOSS (444 accepted at the time of writing, 84 under review).
 It's been a busy couple of years and so we're making a few changes to our editorial team to help us scale our editorial process.

 ### Introducing our three new associate editors in chief